 Just because BBC lost the rights to broadcast The Open live on TV doesn’t mean they won’t be covering it.
 You can get your fix in the evening with their highlight shows which are on from 8pm-10pm on Thursday to Sunday of tournament week.
 They’ll also be live coverage on BBC Radio 5 live every day for you to listen to the action.

-Tickets are priced at £75 each for a day and £255 for the week.
-Youths can get a discounted week pass at £155.
-Usually The Open offer Twilight tickets so fans can soak up the best of the evening action only, but these tickets are now sold out.
+Tickets are priced at £90 each for a day and £310 for the week.
+Youths can get a discounted week pass at £150.
+To check out all the latest prices go to the Open tickets website.